Ethan826/ethankent-dot-dev/content/posts/dependency_inversion.md

 stopped us in the hallway and said, "What are you working on today," and we responded, "Our team is focused on making sure that `console.log` works properly," the business stakeholder's eyes would glaze over.
-But if we said, "Our team is making sure it's possible for our program to log information so we can see if it's working correctly," the business stakeholder would nod knowingly and go play a round of golf or buy a Tesla or whatever it is they get up to.
+But if we said, "Our team is making sure our program can log information so we can see if it's working correctly," the business stakeholder would nod knowingly and go play a round of golf or buy a Tesla or whatever it is they get up to.

 #### `LoggingService` and its providers